Tom Watson (actor)

-Thomas Welsh Watson (21 March 1932 – 18 August 2001) was a Scottish-born stage, television and film actor.
+Thomas Welsh Watson (21 March 1932 - 18 August 2001) was a Scottish-born stage, television and film actor.

 Early life

 Watson was born on 21 March 1932 at Auchinleck, Ayrshire, Scotland.
 His family later moved to Cambuslang, Lanarkshire, and he studied at the Hamilton Academy, where he excelled in amateur dramatics.

 Career

 Following National Service with the Royal Scots, Watson joined the Rutherglen Repertory, a semi-professional theatre company.
 In 1956 he joined the Byre Theatre in St Andrews, Scotland, before moving on to Perth Repertory Theatre.
 There he met his future wife, the actress Joyce Bain.

 Television

 By 1960 Watson had moved to London and was appearing regularly in BBC radio repertory.
 In 1964 he was cast in the BBC television production of Martin Chuzzlewit.

-During his long career Watson appeared in numerous television series, including Dixon of Dock Green, Dr Finlay's Casebook, Taggart, Prime Suspect, Hamish Macbeth, Heartbeat (British TV series), The Main Chance, Two Thousand Acres of Sky, Inspector Rebus and Peak Practice.
+During his long career Watson appeared in numerous television series, including The Diary of Samuel Pepys, Dixon of Dock Green, Dr. Finlay's Casebook, Taggart, Prime Suspect, Hamish Macbeth, Heartbeat (British TV series), The Main Chance, Two Thousand Acres of Sky, Inspector Rebus and Peak Practice.
 In Your Cheatin' Heart by John Byrne (Scottish playwright) he played six different parts.

 Following his return to Scotland in 1970 Watson worked regularly for the BBC and Granada Television, including appearances as Mobilis in Cedric Messina's production of The Physicist and the Miller in The Canterbury Tales for the BBC, for which he also appeared in such series and dramas as The Standard, Hunting Tower, The Camerons, The Nightmare Man, A Wholly Healthy Glasgow and Govan Ghost Story.

 From 1994 to 1996 Watson played the consultant surgeon Mr Ernest Docherty in the BBC series Cardiac Arrest.
 He was portrayed as the voice of reason against a management intent on alienating the nursing and clinical staff.